Annual roding counts: 2003-2017

 - Heavy rain and low temperatures in April and early May might result in higher chick mortality

 - In winter, low temperatures and lying snow will reduce food accessibility and could increase woodcock mortality

 Given the general declining trend, which may invovle factors in addition to weather, it is essential that we continue to count atleast 100 sites per year in order to more closely monitor future change.

 Please do consider re-surveying your 2013 survey site or an new site this summer.

-Thanks to the help of our volunteers, over 800 randomly selected sites were surveyed in 2013, and here we provide a summary of the results; View the full results paper.
+Thanks to the help of our volunteers, over 800 randomly selected sites were surveyed in 2013, which has resulted in two papers being published using the data collected.

 - Breeding population estimate of 55,241 males - indicating a 29% decrease since 2003 (78,346 males)

 - Woodcock were encountered at just one third of woodlands surveyed (Figure 2)

 - Site occupancy declined by 19%, since 2003.